 The situation is fast-moving and dynamic and may require adjustments at short notice.
-We’re working hard to keep you updated with planned changes to the programme, and updates will be made to this page continuously throughout this period.
+We’re working hard to keep you updated with planned changes to the programme, and updates will be made to this page throughout this period.

-Semester 1 (September 2020-January 2021)
+Semester 1 (September 2021-January 2022)

 Semester 2 (January-June 2021)

 We will update information relating to Semester 2 arrangements in September 2021.